 We dig into these in detail in how to calculate payroll, but here’s a quick overview.

 Some of the easiest taxes to calculate are your matching contribution to Social Security and Medicare, collectively referred to as FICA taxes.
 All employees pay 1.45% of his or her gross wages for Medicare tax and 6.2% for Social Security tax.
 You, as the employer will pay a matching 1.45% and 6.2%.

 For example, the operations manager above would pay $1,450 a year for Medicare tax and $6,200 a year in Social Security tax and you, as the employer, will send in the same amount.

-All new employees must complete >IRS Form W-4, Employee’s Withholding Allowance Certificate, so you know the amount of federal income tax to withhold.
+All new employees must complete >IRS Form W-4, Employee’s Withholding Certificate, so you know the amount of federal income tax to withhold.
 Don’t forget: this form is for your records and isn’t sent to the IRS.

-The number of allowances the employee claimed, their tax filing status (single, married, etc.), and your payroll frequency (weekly, semi-monthly, bi-weekly, etc.) determines how much tax to withhold from each check.
+In 2019 or prior, the number of allowances the employee claimed, their tax filing status (single, married, etc.), and your payroll frequency (weekly, semi-monthly, bi-weekly, etc.) determines how much tax to withhold from each check.
 The calculation has multiple steps and can feel a little cumbersome.
 We recommend using a payroll calculator to make the calculations quickly and easily.

 This is where it all comes together!
 Let’s walk through an example in a state without a state income tax:

 Here are the calculations:

 |401K (10% per year)||-$416.67 deduction|